 Dogs Who Pull on Leash are Dominant

 Plain and simple, dogs pull on leash because it gets them where they want to go.
 Dogs are amazing trainers.
 They are quite willing to teach us especially if we’re not paying attention.
-We miss the boat when we don’t open the lines of communication with our dogs and train them too.
+It’s sad when we don’t open the lines of communication with our dogs and teach them too.

 So how do we teach a dog not to pull?
-Use the opposite and incompatible option, stop.
-If a dog pulls on the leash and forward momentum stops, the dog will learn moving forward requires slack on the leash.
+Intentionally reward your dog’s curiosity and desire to sniff only when the leash is slack.
+If a dog pulls on the leash and forward momentum stops, the dog quickly learns moving forward requires slack on the leash.

 Watch for upcoming posts and videos on how to teach a dog new to a leash not to pull.
 Dogs who already pull hard on a leash need additional help from an expert.